tarantool/cartridge/rst/troubleshooting.rst

 * ``Prepare2pcError: Instance state is OperationError, can't apply config in this state``.

 **The root problem**: all cluster instances are equal, and all of them store a copy of clusterwide configuration, which must be the same.
-If an instance degrades (can't accept new configuration) - the quorum is lost.
+If an instance degrades (can't accept new configuration) -- the quorum is lost.
-It prevents further config modifications to avoid inconsistency.
+This prevents further configuration modifications to avoid inconsistency.

-But sometimes inconsistency is needed to repair the system at least partially and temporarily.
+But sometimes inconsistency is needed to repair the system, at least partially and temporarily.
 It can be achieved by disabling degraded instances.

-**Solution**
+**Solution**:

 #.
-Connect to console of alive instance
+Connect to the console of the alive instance.

     .. code-block:: bash

         tarantoolctl connect user:password@instance_advertise_uri

 #.
-Inspect what's going on
+Inspect what's going on.

     .. code-block:: lua